 Helga sent word out to everyone she’d contacted that they would start building on the day after the Michaelmas harvest festival.
 So on that morning there was a significant number of people outside her house; because not everyone was already familiar with the spot where they were going to build Hogwarts, it had been arranged that people would meet in a central location, then go as a large group led by someone who knew where it was.
 So Helga greeted the many people, and then, as Rowena had advised her yesterday, Helga told everyone assembled to touch some part of the stone wall surrounding the garden.
 Once everyone had done so, Helga pointed her wand at the wall, cried “Portus”, and the entire wall disappeared, bringing the group of about forty with it North into the wild highlands.

 When the snows came after a couple of months, Rowena created a huge dome of spells around the castle; inside it, the air was balmy and comfortable, while outside it winds raged and snowdrifts accumulated as high as the castle walls.
-But as time passed, the castle walls grew higher, and the snowdrifts lessened.
+But as time passed, the castle walls grew higher, and the snowdrifts subsided, and detailed work began on the interior.
 Some people left the building endeavour after a few months, but overall the team grew, as more people found out about it and wanted to get involved.

 Nearly two years had passed since the beginning of construction, and already the castle was complete.
 Helga couldn’t imagine how long it would have taken without magic – they’d probably still just be getting started!
 But magic made everything go faster, and even held together some parts of the castle.